The Twelfth: The Troubles

-The Troubles, the Twelfth was often accompanied by riots and paramilitary violence during the Troubles.
-Three people were shot dead on the Twelfth in 1972 in Portadown, and two people were killed in Belfast.
+The Twelfth was often accompanied by riots and paramilitary violence during the Troubles.
+On the Twelfth in 1972, five people were killed, three in Portadown and two in Belfast.
 Two were killed by Republican militant groups and three by Loyalist groups.
-During the Drumcree conflict in 1998, three young boys were killed when loyalists firebombed their house in Ballymoney.
-The boys' mother was a Catholic, and their home was in a mainly Protestant housing estate.
+During the Drumcree conflict in 1998, the Quinn brothers, aged 9, 10, and 11, were killed when loyalists firebombed their house in Ballymoney.
+The boys' mother was Catholic, but raising them as Protestants on a predominantly Protestant housing estate.
 The killings provoked widespread anger from both Catholics and Protestants.

-Since the Troubles began, some bands hired to appear at Twelfth marches have openly shown support for loyalist paramilitary groups, either by carrying paramilitary flags and banners or sporting paramilitary names and emblems.
+Since the start of the Troubles, some bands performing at Twelfth marches have openly shown support for loyalist paramilitary groups, either by carrying paramilitary flags and banners or sporting paramilitary names and emblems.
 A number of prominent loyalist militants were Orangemen and took part in their marches.
 When Orangemen marched past the site of the Sean Graham bookmakers' shooting in 1992, some marchers held up five fingers to mock the five dead.
 Secretary of State, Patrick Mayhew, responded that they "would have disgraced a tribe of cannibals".

-Every Twelfth between 1970 and 2005, British Army soldiers were deployed in Belfast to help police the parades.
+Between 1970 and 2005, British Army soldiers were deployed in Belfast on the Twelfth to help police the parades.
 Due to improved policing, dialogue between marchers and residents, and the Northern Ireland peace process, parades have been generally more peaceful since the 2000s.
 The Parades Commission was set up in 1998 to deal with contentious parades.

 During the Troubles, some Irish Catholic and nationalist areas organised festivals to keep their children away from the parades, where they might come into conflict with Protestant children, and to make the Twelfth more enjoyable for their communities.

+Incidents relating to ethnic minority communities, religious minority communities, immigrants, refugees and asylum seekers

+In 2012, Poland flags were burned at several bonfires in Belfast.

+In 2025, a bonfire at Moygashel featured a banner saying "stop the boats" and an effigy of a small boat with individuals on the boat wearing lifejackets.

+In 2026, a bonfire at Moygashel featured an effigy of a mosque.
+In 2026, a bonfire in north Belfast featured a sign saying "PSNI Islam lovers".